-Gorakshasana is an intermediate level yoga pose, practice for various mental and health benefits.
+Gorakshasana is an intermediate-level yoga pose, practiced for various mental and health benefits.
 It is a very simple sitting position.
 To perform this asana, the practitioner needs a lot of flexibility in the legs muscles.
 It can perform by any age group person.
 Having practiced this asana both male and female ease to hold celibacy.

 This cultural asana is named after the great Yogi Goraksanath.
 Yogi Goraksanatha is often seen in this posture.
-He was the founder of the Nath yoga tradition, who is said to have used the pose for meditation.
+He was the founder of the Nath yoga tradition, who is said to have used this yoga pose for meditation.
 This pose is accordingly practiced by tantric devotees and the kanphata yogis.